The Future is Now: Meet the Speakers

 Ashley Alvarado

-Ashley Alvarado became president and CEO of Texas Public Radio in December 2024, bringing with her two decades of experience in journalism.
-Her career spans major organizations like the LA Times, the Center for Investigative Reporting, and LAist (Southern California Public Radio), where she long championed engaged journalism.
+Ashley Alvarado became president and CEO of Texas Public Radio in December 2024, bringing more than two decades of experience in journalism.

-At LAist, Ashley led community engagement efforts for a dozen years, working on everything from live events to art installations and answering thousands of community members’ questions.
-She played a key role in the development of the organization’s diversity, equity, and inclusion strategies.
-She also oversaw teams focused on audience engagement and news experimentation.
+During her twelve years at LAist, Ashley led community engagement efforts across a wide range of initiatives, from live events and art installations to responding to thousands of questions from community members.
+She oversaw teams focused on audience engagement and newsroom experimentation.

-Ashley is an award-winning journalist and experienced newsroom coach, having worked with Blue Engine, Poynter, and the American Press Institute.
+An award-winning journalist and experienced newsroom coach, Ashley has worked with Blue Engine, the Poynter Institute, and the American Press Institute.
 She has also contributed to leadership programs with the National Association of Hispanic Journalists and the Asian American Journalists Association.
-A former president of Journalism That Matters, Ashley currently serves on the boards of the Online News Association, Greater Public, and the First Amendment Coalition, and is a member of Poynter’s National Advisory Board.
+A former president of Journalism That Matters, Ashley currently serves on the boards of the Online News Association, Greater Public, and the First Amendment Coalition.

 Kenya Young

-Kenya Young serves as President and CEO of Louisville Public Media, where she leads the organization's strategic vision, operations, and community impact across all platforms and services.
+Kenya Young is President and CEO of Louisville Public Media, where she oversees the organization’s strategic vision, operations, and multi-platform content strategy.
+She brings nearly two decades of experience in public media and journalism.

-Prior to joining LPM, Kenya served as Senior Vice President at New York Public Radio, where she led strategic planning across multiple divisions, overseeing podcast studios, programming, digital platforms, live events, and audience development while securing major philanthropic investments.
+Previously, she served as Senior Vice President at New York Public Radio, overseeing podcast studios, programming, digital platforms, live events, and audience development.